 On Monday 10th August 2020, Charlbury Town Council formally submitted the revised draft Charlbury Neighbourhood Plan 2031 to West Oxfordshire District Council (WODC) and responsibility for progression of the plan now lies with WODC.
 The Town Council is no longer able to make further changes to the draft plan.

-Independent examination of the plan now in progress and the town council is currently preparing a response to requests for clarification from the examiner.
+Independent examination of the plan now in progress.
+The town council has responded to requests for clarification from the examiner and we await the examiner's report.
+Further information is available on the WODC website at https://westoxon.gov.uk/planning-and-building/planning-policy/neighbourhood-planning/charlbury-neighbourhood-plan/

 The submitted plan and associated documents, including representations made to the post-submission (Regulation 16) consultation and the examiner's clarification note are available to view on the WODC website at www.westoxon.gov.uk/planning-and-building/planning-policy/neighbourhood-planning/charlbury-neighbourhood-plan/ .
 Supporting documents are available on the Charlbury Neighbourhood Plan website (www.charlburynp.org.uk) where you can also view all representations to the pre-submission (Regulation 14) consultation together with our responses to them.